The D&M Pyramid

 well it bears the tragic record of the apocalyptic destruction of a highly advanced civilization that may have once inhabited our solar system;

-a dark & mysterious history more incredible than is constrained by what we think we know about this whole other world, even about ourselves.
+a dark & mysterious record more incredible than is allowed by what we think we know about this whole other world, even about ourselves.

-This history we are now beginning to put together.
+This history we are now beginning to piece together.
 For the longest time we simply did not have adequate imagery to dive down in and explore

 with any magnitude.
 With that in mind, back in 2007 I requested HiRise images of it.
 Year after year passed by and while I was returned many

 other great images with extremely curious features such as the "Candor Tetrahedron" which I'd requested as well, and of course coverage of

 nearly every other major feature in Cydonia; somehow and for no good reason this one never showed up.
 Over time I put in several more...